dianadayekh08/diana-dayekh-data-science-ml-labs/README.md

 A collection of lab assignments completed as part of **BME 390**, a core biomedical engineering course covering foundational and advanced topics in data science and machine learning.
-Labs demonstrate hands-on implementation and conceptual understanding across a broad range of methods, including:
+Labs demonstrate hands-on implementation and conceptual understanding across a broad range of methods.

 ## Topics Covered
 - Bayes Rule & Statistical Learning